Chances are if you’ve read reviews you may have spotted some that look like this:

 This list includes India, the United States, the European Union, Australia and the United Kingdom.

-In April 2022 the UK government announced forthcoming legislation to tackle the increasing prevalence of fake reviews.
+In April 2022 the UK government announced the DMCC Act which is forthcoming legislation to tackle the increasing prevalence of fake reviews.

 Here’s our analysis of the upcoming legislation.

 A fake review is any action taken by a business to artificially increase its own review rating or negatively affect the rating of a competitor.
 This can be done manually by the businesses themselves or on a broader scale by a fake review broker, marketing agency, or even with the help of bots and computer-generated reviews.

 Offending businesses can be fined up to 10% of their global turnover.
 Individuals can be fined up to £300,000.

 The issue of fake reviews prompted the government to issue new legislation targeting fake reviews and other consumer protection issues.
 The legislation will give The Competitions and Markets Authority (CMA) power to crack down on review fakers.

 This new law is designed to protect consumers and instil more trust between them and businesses.
 The DMCC Act is expected to become law in the summer of 2024.